DavidGillsjo/dockers/FCRN-DepthPred/README.md

 Building locally enables you to clone your host machine user properly.

 ## Usage
-See [a relative link](../README.md) for general usage.
+See [here](../README.md) for general usage.
 Some specific use cases below.

 Batch process folder of jpg images mounted in DATA:
 ```